SMarketingsol/one-click-hugo-cms/site/content/_index.md

 blurb:
   heading: Why YouTube SEO?
   text: >-
+    The YouTube Search Engine is designed and optimized for the Best User Experience possible.
 YouTube has become the Second Largest Search Engine on the Internet just behind Google, and It uses text to find out information about the videos that are being posted by Youtubers.
 So it is very important that your Title, Descriptions, and Tags are optimized for search engine crawlers.
 intro:
   heading: What we offer
   text: >-